qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

 Grunt Plugins
 =============

-In order to get more out of Grunt you can extend Grunt via Plugins.  `Grunt Plugins`_ are basically regular npm packages with the keyword ``gruntplugin``, which are distributed via `npmjs.org <https://npmjs.org/>`_.
+Nearly all functionality Grunt offers is implemented as plugin. `Grunt Plugins`_ are basically regular npm packages with the keyword ``gruntplugin``, which are distributed via `npmjs.org <https://npmjs.org/>`_.
 A common convention is to prefix them with ``"grunt-"``.